vpayno/microbit-workspace/python/README.md

 Need a new version that ses animation to show where North, East, West and South always are like a real compass.

 - `heading()`: has the annoying habit of forcing recalibrations, returns a number from 0 to 355 representing the degrees from North starting at 0°.

+### Real Compass

+This version behaves like a real compass.

 ### Spin the Wheel